 Because of this silent danger, it is important to be aware of prevention methods, detection, and signs and symptoms of CO poisoning to lessen the chances of the gas being present.

-Whether you have a home security system or not, there are many ways to deter break ins.
-See our list of simple tips to discourage potential burglars and keep your home and family safer.
+Whether you have a home security system or not, there are many ways to deter a home break in.
+See our list of simple safety tips that deter burglars, keeping your home and family safer.

 Epidemics effect and jeopardize all facets of social and family life.
 Rapid, rational response during a widespread illness or disaster may not only save your life, but also the lives of those you love at home.